nblue2016/nblue-extend/readme.md

   })

 // method of done
-// it will throw uncaught erorr
+// it will throw uncaught error
 Promise.
   resolve(0).
   then(() => Promise.reject(-1)).